Alice-nor/Image-Slide/Login/README.md

     // Redirects can be a fully-qualified URL for redirecting to a different site: res.redirect('http://google.com');

+    /*
-    // Redirects can be relative to the root of the host name.
-    // For example, if the application is on http://example.com/admin/post/new
-    // the following would redirect to the URL http://example.com/admin.. res.redirect('/admin');
+        Redirects can be relative to the root of the host name. or example, if the application is on http://example.com/admin/post/new the following would redirect to the URL http://example.com/admin..
+    */
+    res.redirect('/admin');
 ```